Effective Programs for Indoor Cycling

 5 x (60sec. maximum intensity + 6 min. recovery)

-This program is designed to increase your anaerobic capacity.
-During the intervals the body is exposed to enormous amounts of anaerobic metabolits.
-After only a few of these sessions your body will be better to work at an anaerobic enviroment.
-This skill is primarily used in competitions, where jumps and sprints demand anaerobic efforts.
-This art of training is very exhausting and therefore it should primarily be used for competition preparation.
+This indoor program increases your anaerobic capacity.
+Your body reaches enormous amounts of anaerobic metabolites during the intervals.
+After only a few of these sessions, your body will be better off working in an anaerobic environment.
+This training session is suitable for cycling races, where jumps and sprints demand anaerobic efforts.
+This training art is exhausting, and road cyclists should mainly use it for competition preparation.

 i like the indoor programs..but where is anaerobic power program Nr.
 1?